Friday, May 28, 2021

 Here is another game I don't know a lot about but what I've seen of it is very promising as an introductory game for those new to Tabletop RPGs.

-This game is the second in the Novice Novice series [I believe], with the first being a traditional Western Fantasy game and the other installment being Steampunk.
+This game is the second in the Novice Novice series [I believe], with the first being a traditional Western Fantasy game and a third installment being Steampunk.
 All the games share the same basic mechanics and play style: The players draw cards that give them a pre-generated character template which I think can be customized by other, additional cards.
 The characters than go on an adventure who has a very tightly structure sequence of phases; this is common in many Japan TRPGs.

 In each phase players draw a card to determine the direction the adventure will take or the outcome of various decisions.
 Meanwhile, they can role a 6 sided die against a score on their Character Card to perform an action within the scene.
 From what I understand, the cards don't so much tell you what is happening as much as they provide context for the events unfolding.